 Here, we develop and test the potential benefits of applying a multinomial modelling approach to a comparison of Nephrops catches in a trawl fishery with four simultaneously deployed test gears.
-Our goals are to provide a general statistical framework that incorporates the multivariate response, elucidates how covariates may influence catch composition, and facilitates discussion on appropriate gear based management measures.
+Our goals are to provide a general statistical framework that incorporates the multivariate response, elucidates how covariates may influence catches, and facilitates discussion on appropriate gear based management measures.

 Materials and Methods